joyrider3774/keyboard_mouse_emulator_picade/README.md

 ### Usuage using scummvm on retropie 4.0.2 and above with the runncommando scripts

-you can use the [runcommand-onend.sh][runcommand-onend.sh] and [runcommand-onstart.sh][runcommand-onstart.sh] files and copy them to `/opt/retropie/configs/all/listdevice.py` so on the same location as the other runcommand in the config/all directory of retropie. it contains code to start the mouse emulator when scummvm starts and quits the emulator when scummvm quits.if the files already exist copy everything but the first line to the end of the files
+you can use the [runcommand-onend.sh][runcommand-onend.sh] and [runcommand-onstart.sh][runcommand-onstart.sh] files and copy them to `/opt/retropie/configs/all/listdevice.py` so on the same location as the other runcommand in the config/all directory of retropie. it contains code to start the mouse emulator when scummvm starts and quits the emulator when scummvm quits.if the files already exist copy everything except the first line to the end of the files

 once you start a game using `emulation station` and scummvm is running you need to press the buttons / keys assigned to `KEYMODIFIER` and `MOUSEMODE` at the same time.
 If you have setup everything correctly the emulator should have been started when scummvm started and you are now in mouse mode, if you use the buttons assigned to `MOUSEUP` `MOUSEDOWN` etc you should see the mouse moving.
 If not make sure you have specified the correct `/dev/input/event` device in the scripts. you can switch back to your normal keyboard / encoder / button configuration by pressing both buttons again.